Petteri Laihonen

 Biography

-I serve as the Head for the Centre of Applied Language Studies (CALS) at the University of Jyväskylä (JYU).
+I serve as the Head for the Centre for Applied Language Studies (CALS) at the University of Jyväskylä (JYU).

-I have carried out several individual research projects, which have lead to internationally significant data bases on Hungarian language minorities in Romania, Slovakia and Ukraine.
-In international co-operation widespread analyses of language ideologies, linguistic landscapes and language policies in multilingual regions and educational institutions have been published in relevant journals in English and in regionally important forums in Hungarian and in German, several publications have been translated to other languages as well.
-In the past five years I have served as the JYU lead researcher in several international projects, developing co-creative citizen science and participatory research in the field of applied language studies.
-For my projects, I have received over one million euros competitive funding.
+I have carried out several research projects, which have lead to significant results on Hungarian language minorities in Romania, Slovakia and Ukraine.
+In international co-operation widespread analyses of language ideologies, linguistic landscapes and language policies in multilingual regions and educational institutions have been published in leading journals in English and in important forums in Hungarian, Finnish and German, several publications have been translated to other languages as well.
+Since 2020, I have served as the JYU lead researcher in several international projects, developing co-creative citizen science and participatory research in the field of applied language studies.
+I have received over one million euros competitive research funding.

 I have wide peer review experience for journals, including open peer review.
-I serve as an evaluator for national science councils and the European Commission, including Marie Curie-Skłodowska grant evaluations.
-I have also been a European Parliament expert twice on language policy issues related to language minorities.
+I serve as an evaluator for national science councils and the European Commission.
+I have also been a European Parliament expert twice on language policy issues related to minorities.
 I co-chair the FORTHEM Alliance's Multilingualism in School and Higher Education Lab since 2020 and serve as Finland's Foreign Language Assessment National Expert for OECD PISA 2025.
 I am an authorized assessor for Finnish National Certificates of Language Proficiency (for Finnish and English).

-I have published over 30 Open Access articles in the leading and emerging journals of applied language studies and related fields.
-My papers have appeared e.g. in Research Methods in Applied Linguistics, Multilingua, Language Awareness, Compare, Language and Education, Linguistics and Education, International Journal of Bilingual Education and Bilingualism, Journal of Multilingual and Multicultural Development, International Journal of Multilingualism, Visual Communication, Language and Linguistics Compass, Language Policy, Critical Inquiry in Language Studies, and Journal of Sociolinguistics.
+I have published over 30 Open Access articles in leading journals of applied language studies and related fields, such as Research Methods in Applied Linguistics, Multilingua (twice), Language Awareness, Compare, Language and Education, Linguistics and Education, International Journal of Bilingual Education and Bilingualism (twice), Journal of Multilingual and Multicultural Development, International Journal of Multilingualism, Visual Communication, Language and Linguistics Compass, Language Policy, Critical Inquiry in Language Studies, Ethnography and Education, and Journal of Sociolinguistics.

 Research interests